rwieruch/blog_robinwieruch_content/react-semantic-ui-tutorial.md

 {{% chapter_header "Semantic UI in React Installation" "semantic-ui-react-installation" %}}

-In order to use Semantic UI in a React app, we'd have to make use of {{% a_blank "Semantic UI React" "https://react.semantic-ui.com/" %}}, a React integration of the original Semantic UI library.
-Semantic UI React provides several prebuilt components that we can use to speed up our development process whilst building a React app.
+In order to use Semantic UI in a React app, we would have to make use of {{% a_blank "Semantic UI React" "https://react.semantic-ui.com/" %}}, a React integration of the original Semantic UI library.
+Semantic UI React provides several prebuilt components that we can use to speed up our development process by having UI components ready to be used whilst building a React app.

-The best way to get started with Semantic UI React is by running the command below.
+The best way to get started with Semantic UI React is by running the command below:

 {{< highlight javascript >}}
 npm install semantic-ui-react
 {{< /highlight >}}

-Semantic UI React needs the Semantic UI stylesheet for it to work properly.
-That can be done by installing the Semantic UI CSS package too.
+Semantic UI React needs the general Semantic UI stylesheet to be styled properly.
+That can be done by installing the Semantic UI CSS package:

 {{< highlight javascript >}}
 npm install semantic-ui-css